 To make sure you’re getting accurate metrics, it’s important to filter out internal traffic, which may involve setting up multiple filters or using a combined filter.

 If you’ve made the switch over to GA4, you’ll need to do things slightly differently, but the process is still fairly straightforward.
+Just follow the step-by-step instructions to filter internal traffic in Google Analytics 4.

 Do you have questions about or tips for filtering IP addresses in Google Analytics?